MicrosoftDocs/Viva/Viva/insights/advanced/analyst/why-build-an-employee-retention-model.md

 2. **Employee Engagement**: Employees who feel valued and supported are more likely to be engaged in their work.
 This leads to higher levels of job satisfaction and overall performance.
 An employee retention model can help identify the issues that cause dissatisfaction and disengagement.

 3. **Enhanced Productivity**: When turnover is addressed, there’s less disruption to workflows, resulting in higher overall productivity.
-By maintaining a manageable level of turnover, an organization can avoid adding additional stress to current employees, thus improving productivity.
+An organization can avoid adding additional stress to current employees, thus improving productivity, by maintaining a manageable level of turnover.

 4. **Knowledge Retention**: Long-term employees have valuable institutional knowledge.
-By retaining them, organizations maintain critical expertise within the company.
+Organizations maintain critical expertise within the company by retaining them.

 5. **Innovation and Creativity**: Long-term employees are often more comfortable taking risks and suggesting innovative ideas.
 When they feel secure in their roles, they’re more likely to contribute creative solutions.